UGentBiomath/COVID19-Model/README.md

 ## Demo

 A demo of the model can be found [here](notebooks/templates/SEIRSAgeModel_demo.ipynb).
-This notebook can also be run in the browser through binder,
+This notebook can also be run in the browser through binder.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UGentBiomath/COVID19-Model/master)